appsmithorg/appsmith/contributions/docs/TestAutomation.md

 ## A word about env variables in Cypress tests

-If you want to add a new env variable to cypress tests, add it to the `cypress.env.json` file and also in the documentation above.
+If you want to add a new env variable to cypress tests, add it to the `cypress.config.ts` file and also in the documentation above.

 All ENV variables from your `.env` file and all `APPSMITH_*` env variables from `process.env` are accessible with the `Cypress.env()` method.